Our mission is to share resources for struggling families,

 Both now lay in the same funeral home, waiting their turn to say goodbye.

-Both never even lived to 25.
+Both never even made it to their 25th birthday.

 Through the fog of grief and shock, my immediate reaction was anger – and that anger compelled me to do something – anything.
 I had no idea that my community was experiencing an opioid epidemic.
 No idea that our young people were dying in startling numbers – no one I knew was talking about it!